anthonynolan/coding-for-schools/README.md

 - enter the hello world program in `something.py`
 - run that program from the command line

-## General skills
-- Searching for help on the internet
-- `cd`
-- `dir`
-- What is an operating system?

 # [The tutorial](http://www.letslearnpython.com/learn/)

 ## Week 1
 - Get python running on your machine and start the tutorial